Wamy-Dev/Mazi/README.md

 Here you can link your accounts so you can use the Mazi Bot.
 Accounts are required to use the Mazi bot.
 You may get an alert from Plex when linking about a "security alert", and it will show the server IP, this will be fixed eventually, but do not worry about it.

 # How does this work?
-1. First you connect your plex account with discord and choose which library you would like to share from.
+1. First your connect your sign up for an account at [Mazi.pw](https://mazi.pw/user).
-2. Then when you and your friends want to watch a movie, you choose whether you want to make a poll to decide the movie or you search for a movie yourself.
+2. Link both your Discord and Plex accounts to it.
+If you are hosting Watch Together Sessions, make sure to add your public server url.
+This can be an ip or a url to your server.
+Make sure it is valid before submitting!
-3. The bot then automatically creates a watch together session with an invite link.
+3. If you are hosting, use `>host` to begin a session.
+It will make a session, and will wait 10 minutes for people to join the room.
+If you are joining, use `>join` to join a joinable room.
+Make sure you are in the same channel as where the room was started.
-4. The bot then waits 10 minutes for everyone to join and lists how many users are in currently.
+4. After the 10 minutes has passed, the room will close and the movie will begin.
+All users who have joined need to now open up Plex on any device, and join the Watch Together session.
-5. Then after the 10 minutes, the movie or show automatically starts and then the user who owns the media can choose the controls.
+5. Get your popcorn and drinks ready, cause the movie is starting!

 # Features
 - [x] Easy Plex and Discord Linking